whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 A separate hypothesis is formulated for each sociodemographic disability characteristic.

 The generalized estimating equation models are used to test association between intra-categorical rates of disability and COVID-19 incidence rates while accounting for spatial clustering.
-Beta is the correlation coefficient.
 As specified by the author, "GEEs extend the generalized linear model to accommodate clustered data, in addition to relaxing several assumptions of traditional regression (i.e., normality)".
 Additionally, the author notes that "clusters of observations must be defined based on the assumption that observations within a cluster are correlated while observations from different clusters are independent."

 ### Inference criteria and robustness